-Subsequent to initial recognition, financial assets classified as loans and receivables are measured at amortized cost using the effective interest method.
+Subsequent to initial recognition, financial assets are classified and measured at amortized cost using the effective interest method.

-Financial assets classified as available-for-sale are recognized initially at fair values plus transaction costs and are subsequently carried at fair value, with changes in the fair value recorded in other comprehensive income ("FVOCI").
+Financial assets classified as FVOCI are recognized initially at fair values plus transaction costs and are subsequently carried at fair value, with changes in the fair value recorded in other comprehensive income.
 The fair value measurements are based on level 1 inputs, being quoted prices in active markets for identical instruments.